 By Hani Hmedeh

-You may have read about a Failed Botox Cosmetic operation in blogs and celebrity gossip magazines, or heard about it from your friends.
-Same for the uncontrolled changes in a project that affect the scope of the project; you plan to do something, and when you proceed with it, many new requirements are added to it, until at last, you end up with an entirely new product.
+You may have read about a Failed Botox Cosmetic operation in blogs and celebrity gossip magazines; or heard about it from your friends.
+Same for the uncontrolled changes in a project that affect its scope.
+You plan to do something, and when you proceed with it, many new requirements are added to it, until at last, you end up with an entirely new product.

-This what we called scope creep in project management… and what I personally called a failed project’s Botox operation.
+This what we call scope creep in project management; and what I (personally) call it a failed project’s Botox operation.

-In cosmetic operations, when a wrinkle in the skin is typically formed perpendicular to a contracting muscle located directly beneath it; Botox Cosmetic is injected into muscles, where it blocks nerve impulses to those tissues in order to get a smoother look results.
+In cosmetic operations, when a wrinkle in the skin is typically formed perpendicular to a contracting muscle located directly beneath it, Botox Cosmetic is injected into muscles (to blocks its' nerve impulses) to get smoother look results.

-Let’s go deep to find the real reason for the scope creep:
+Let’s go deep to find the real reasons for the scope creep:

-Those changes in the project scope are considered bad for project health, and it must be avoided to ensure a safe & robust project management process.
+Those project scope changes are considered bad for project health, and they must be avoided to ensure a safe & robust project management process.

 Let’s start from this… “Scope creep occurs when the scope of a product is changed, and the project budget and schedule remain unchanged.”; so how to avoid it?

-The rule is very simple, we don’t have scope creep (the ugly Project ‘s Botox Operation) if the scope is changed and the schedule and budget are also changed to reflect the change in scope.
+The rule is simple.
+We don’t have scope creep (the ugly Project‘s Botox Operation) if the scope (and the schedule and budget accordingly) is changed and recorded properly in a change control system.

 By Hani Hmedeh